Photoreceptor cell: Photosensitivity

 Each photoreceptor absorbs light according to its spectral sensitivity (absorptance), which is determined by the photoreceptor proteins expressed in that cell.
 Humans have three classes of cones (L, M, S) that each differ in spectral sensitivity and 'prefer' photons of different wavelengths (see graph).
 For example, the peak wavelength of the S-cone's spectral sensitivity is approximately 420 nm (nanometers, a measure of wavelength), so it is more likely to absorb a photon at 420 nm than at any other wavelength.
 Light of a longer wavelength can also produce the same response from an S-cone, but it would have to be brighter to do so.

 In accordance with the principle of univariance, a photoreceptor's output signal is proportional only to the number of photons absorbed.
-The photoreceptors can not measure the wavelength of light that it absorbs and therefore does not detect color on its own.
+The photoreceptors cannot measure the wavelength of light that it absorbs and therefore does not detect color on its own.
 Rather, it is the ratios of responses of the three types of cone cells that can estimate wavelength, and therefore enable color vision.